Perfect for a light lunch or supper — crisp and fresh lettuce filled with shrimp and Minute® White Rice is perfect any time of day.

-Prepare rice according to package directions.
+Heat rice according to package directions.

 First, rinse the shrimp under cold water and pat them dry.
 If you buy frozen shrimp, leave them in cold – not hot – water to thaw.
 Leaving frozen meat in hot water will begin the cooking process, making it cook unevenly and giving it a weird texture!

-Plum Sauce is a sweet and sour condiment that you can find in the asian section of the grocery store or at your local asian market!
+Plum Sauce is a sweet and sour condiment that you can find in the Asian section of the grocery store or at your local Asian market.
 It is often used as a sauce for spring rolls, noodles and roast duck.
-It is made with plums or other fruit like apricot or pineapple, as well as sugar, salt, vinegar, ginger and chili peppers.
+It is made with plums, or other fruit like apricot or pineapple, as well as sugar, salt, vinegar, ginger and chili peppers.

-Combining soy sauce and sriracha will create a sweet, sour and spicy dipping sauce for your wraps – just be careful with the extra sriracha because plum sauce already contains chili!
+Combining soy sauce and Sriracha will create a sweet, sour and spicy dipping sauce for your wraps – just be careful with the extra Sriracha because plum sauce already contains chili!
 A little goes a long way, so taste as you go before adding too much spice.